Glossary

 See also: Sourcing, Dependency Graph

-Discussed in: Expression Composition
+Discussed in: Programs

 A specific band of coverage within an excess-of-loss structure, defined by its attachment point and limit.
 A contract described as “$30M xs $20M” defines a layer from $20M to $50M.
 Multiple layers are typically stacked together within a program.
+The layer payout function is the core of the occurrence excess and aggregate excess terms.

 The maximum amount a reinsurance contract will pay for a covered event or period.
 In a CatXoL described as “$30M xs $20M,” the limit is $30M.